cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 ---

 ## Email Notification
-If either one of the conditions is met, Power Automate will send an email alert to investors to
+If either one of the conditions is met, Power Automate will send an email alert to investors.

 * **Price Anomaly**: An anomaly is flagged for the current stock price.
-* **Trading Signal (Buy)**: The current stock price exhibits a potential upside of > 15% relative to the average consensus target price from Yahoo Finance, plus a "Buy" signal seen in technical indicators (Bollinger Band/ RSI + MACD)
+* **Buy Trading Signal**: The current stock price exhibits a potential upside of > 15% relative to the average consensus target price from Yahoo Finance, plus a "Buy" signal seen in technical indicators (Bollinger Band/ RSI + MACD)
-* **Trading Signal (Sell)**: The current stock price exhibits a potential downside of < 0% relative to the average consensus target price from Yahoo Finance, plus a "Sell" signal seen in technical indicators (Bollinger Band/ RSI + MACD)
+* **Sell Trading Signal**: The current stock price exhibits a potential downside of < 0% relative to the average consensus target price from Yahoo Finance, plus a "Sell" signal seen in technical indicators (Bollinger Band/ RSI + MACD)

 ![Email](images/email1.png)
 ![Email](images/email2.png)